patrickboehnke/patrickboehnke.github.io/_posts/2021-06-22-OpenTelemetryMetrics.md

 2. It is not consistent with **metrics** best practices

 ## Use fewer labels
 If the first solution wasn't enough or you can't pursue it then the next best option is to eliminate any unnecessary labels from your **metrics**.
+One problem that might arise if you go too far with reducing labels is that you might not have sufficient context to understand the **metrics**.
+In a future post we'll discuss this issue, but for now just cut your labels down as much as possible without losing context.

 ## Use shorter labels
 Labels should be long enough to be meaningful but not so long that you're sending an essay with each **metric**.
 Depending on your situation you can use IDs or abbreviations to save on characters.